Blogs have long been a staple of the online experience.

 Also, make sure to pay for your own hosting, so you have complete control over your blog.

-This also gives you the freedom to customize your site as you see fit.
+This also gives you the freedom to customize your site as you see fit and even make your website multilingual.

 By being in control of your destiny, you can avoid future headaches if a third-party platform decides to shut you down.